rails database architecture

 What I'd Do Differently

-Having implemented TimescaleDB in Rails applications across analytics, IoT, and audit logging, a few lessons stand out.
+I've implemented TimescaleDB for analytics, IoT, and audit logging workloads, and a few lessons repeat.

-Second, be deliberate about chunk intervals.
+Be deliberate about chunk intervals.
 The default of seven days is often too large for high-volume tables.
-I’ve found one day to be a better starting point for most Rails applications, with the option to adjust based on actual data volume.
+One day has been a better starting point for most Rails applications I've worked on, adjusted later against actual data volume.

 Limitations and Trade-offs